-&lt;sup>4 Exceptions include confidential employees described in the "Confidential and Anonymous Reporting" section of this report.
+4 Exceptions include confidential employees described in the "Confidential and Anonymous Reporting" section of this report.

-Executive Director shall 1) ensure that all allegations of discrimination are promptly, thoroughly, and equitably investigated and resolved; 2) periodically follow up on situations in which discrimination is found to ensure that the situation does not recur; 3) develop, conduct, coordinate, and oversee campus civil rights compliance training; and 4) provide periodic updates to managers and the campus community regarding the civil rights compliance programs in accordance with Texas A&M University System and West Texas A&M University.
+The WTAMU President shall designate the Executive Director of Civil Rights and Title IX.
+The Executive Director shall 1) ensure that all allegations of discrimination are promptly, thoroughly, and equitably investigated and resolved; 2) periodically follow up on situations in which discrimination is found to ensure that the situation does not recur; 3) develop, conduct, coordinate, and oversee campus civil rights compliance training; and 4) provide periodic updates to managers and the campus community regarding the civil rights compliance programs in accordance with Texas A&M University System and West Texas A&M University.

-The Investigative Authority shall review each reported allegation, interview witnesses (if applicable), review relevant documentation, investigate fully, and prepare a draft report on the merits of the allegations for review by The Texas A&M University System Office of General Counsel (OGC) in accordance with system policy.
+The Investigative Authority shall review each reported allegation, interview witnesses (if applicable), review relevant documentation, investigate fully, and prepare a draft report on the merits of the allegations for review by The Texas A&M University System Office of General Counsel (OGC) and the Texas A&M University System Ethics and Compliance Office (SECO) in accordance with system policy.
 If determined not to be a Civil Rights discrimination complaint, the allegation will be submitted for processing to Human Resources for employee and third-party respondents and the Office of Student Affairs for student respondents.

-The Civil Rights and Title IX (CRTIX) office is designated by the university to receive, investigate, and resolve all reports alleging discrimination, harassment, retaliation, and/or complicity.
+The Civil Rights and Title IX (CRTIX) Office is designated by the university to receive, investigate, and resolve all reports alleging discrimination, harassment, retaliation, and/or complicity.
 However, reports that the following individuals have engaged in conduct prohibited by this policy: the Texas A&M University System Chancellor; the Texas A&M President; a Chief Operating Officer; an employee who reports directly to the Chancellor, President, or Chief Operating Officer; the Title IX Coordinator or a Deputy Title IX Coordinator; the Chief Risk, Ethics, and Compliance Officer; or the Hearing Officer should be made to:

-Texas A&M System Ethics and Compliance Office (SECO) 301 Tarrow, 6thfloor College Station, TX 77843 979-458-6120 civilrightsreporting@tamus.edu
+Texas A&M System Ethics and Compliance Office (SECO) 301 Tarrow, 6th Floor College Station, TX 77843 979-458-6120 civilrightsreporting@tamus.edu